 Published in 1977, 'Many Strings To My Lute' written by author Adele Chomeau Starbird, featured a little known cover design by Charles and Ray Eames.
-Subtle and understated, the designs’ simplicity does well to match the reference to the Lute in the title, without distracting one’s attention away from the book itself.
+Subtle and understated, the Eames artwork for Many Strings To My Lute does well to match the reference to the Lute in the title, without distracting one’s attention away from the book itself.

 Whilst the direct relationship between Charles, Ray and Adele Starbird cannot be determined, it is clear by the message inscribed on the inside cover (Cover from Charles and Ray Eames with love') that the design was most likely a gift between friends rather than anything commercial.